cranberrysauce26/TetrisProject/Readme.md

 5. In `TetrisPanel`, we mapped keys to functions in `PieceManager`.
 For example, if the left arrow is pressed, then the method `moveLeft()` in `PieceManager`is called.

 6. Then, in `PieceManager`, the corresponding method in `TetrisPiece` is called.
 The `TetrisPiece` methods update the `TetrisGrid` instance accordingly, and then the method `finalize()` in `TetrisGrid` is called by `PieceManager`.
 This `finalize()` method draws the changes to the screen by calling the `repaint()` method of `TetrisPanel`.
 This in turn will call method `updateImage` in `TetrisPanel`, which will call method `display` in `TetrisGrid`.
 The `display` method draws the grid onto the screen.

+## Development Timeline

+ 1. We made our initial version on May 29.
+It contained skeleton code for `Main`, `TetrisPiece`, `TetrisGrid`, `BlockManager`, and `TetrisPanel`.
+We later renamed `BlockManager` to `PieceManager`.
+ 2. On June 4, we fleshed out the template we made on May 29.
+By the end of June 4, the program was runnable but user controls had not been added yet.
+ 3. On June 5, we added keyboard controls and various other small updates.
+By the end of June 5, the game was playable.
+ 4. On June 7, we added comments to the code and updated the Readme.md.
+This is the current version of the game.

+For more information see the commit history here: https://github.com/cranberrysauce26/TetrisProject/commits/master